Scrolling in the Deep: What reader data shows us about on-page interactions

 To scroll or not to scroll?
-When 35% of desktop users leave a page before scrolling down at all, you should do whatever you can to capture the attention of the other 65% and make sure they’re actually reading your content.
+When our reader data shows 35% of desktop users leave a page before scrolling down at all, you should do whatever you can to capture the attention of the other 65% and make sure they’re actually reading your content.

 How readers are moving around on your pages — particularly, how far down the page they’re scrolling — can tell you a lot about how to make your pages more engaging.
 Take a look at these remarkable statistics about page interactions: